data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 image: "/posts/chris_liverani_unsplash.jpg"
 tags: [R, Time Series, Forecasting]
 ---
-We will be modeling data om average number of goals for English Premier League and forecasting for the future years
+In this project We will be modeling data om average number of goals for English Premier League and forecasting for the future years

+---

+The aim of this project is to ***forecast*** the avarage number of goals for English Premier League using data for the previous years.

 ---

 ##### We will need the following packages and libraries

 ```r